 This salad is naturally GAPS compliant, low carb, and primal.
 Feta cheese is typically made from the milk of sheep or goat.
 Most people tolerate sheep dairy better than cow dairy.

 However, if you are strict Paleo or Whole30, simply omit the feta cheese and enjoy the salad.
 There’s loads of flavor without the feta.

 Greek Tomato and Cucumber Salad (Low Carb, Primal, GAPS)

 - 1/4 cup Kalamata olives

-In a medium bowl, combine chopped or spiralized cucumbers, tomato wedges, thinly sliced red onions, crumbled fresh feta (more or less per preference), and halved pitted Kalamata olives.
+- On a platter, combine chopped or spiralized cucumbers, tomato wedges, thinly sliced red onions, crumbled fresh feta (more or less per preference), and Kalamata olives.

-In a small dressing or mason jar, combine all ingredients for the salad dressing.
+- In a small dressing or mason jar, combine all ingredients for the salad dressing.
 Add more salt if needed.
+Add minced garlic.

 - Pour dressing over the salad.
 Lightly toss salad.

 - Best enjoyed immediately.
 Salad can be stored in an airtight container in refrigerator for up to 3 days but cucumbers and onions will loose it's crispy texture.